Encountered a motorcycle accident? Our Legal Team is a call away to help you out!

 How much does a motorcycle accident attorney charge?

-When the attorney wins the case, then the charges of the case which includes the representative cost are deducted from the total amount of the compensation received by the client.
+When the lawyer wins the case, then the charges of the case which includes the representative cost are deducted from the total amount of the compensation received by the client.
 Mostly, the lawyers charge 33% of the total sum.

 Moreover, if you have any confusion in this regard then do not hesitate to contact Pusch & Nguyen Law Firm.